Stegacite/stegacite/README.md

 be used to translate web addresses to nucleotide sequence (Todo - this is very simple)

 ## Implementations ##
-The gold standard method is printing out the matrix PDF file and using it by hand.
-This can be done easily, and it can be done even if the idea of a computer capable of running random user-generated software is made illegal.
+The "gold standard method" is printing out the matrix PDF file and using it by hand.
+This can be done easily, and it can be done even if the company that owns your computer, which in exchange for your cash offers you a license to use it under certain conditions, decides to stop accepting software unless they approve it.

 An easier way to use a table like SOUTH Matrix is to open it in LibreOffice and search for the words you need to find.
 As I used it the letter on top comes first and the letter on the side second for each pair.

 You CAN automate word matrix lookup - even I can write this as a tiny program - but I want it to be extremely clear that this is an IDEA, not a PROGRAM.
-So I am not prioritizing automated tools in this repository at this time.
-I *will* happily reference anyone who does code an implementation.
-The CSV version of the SOUTH Matrix is meant to help with this.
+A [demonstration of SOUTH Matrix](https://github.com/Stegacite/stegacite/blob/main/SOUTH%20Matrix%20illustration.html) is provided to make it easier to get a feel for how this method works.
+(That file is an .html file - you can save it to your desktop and enable Javascript to try it out)